intel/device-modeling-language/README.md

 `bin/test-runner --suite modules/dmlc/test`.

 ## Environment variables
 The following environment variables are handy when developing DMLC.
+If you work regularly with a locally built DMLC, then consider setting the variables `DMLC_DIR` `T126_JOBS`, `DMLC_PATHSUBST` and `PY_SYMLINKS` in your `.bashrc`.
+Remaining variables are better to only enable when needed.

 ### DMLC_DIR
-After building DMLC, you need to set `DMLC_DIR` to `<your-project>/linux64/bin` in subsequent invocations of `make` in order to build devices with the locally build compiler.
+After building DMLC, you need to set `DMLC_DIR` to `<your-project>/linux64/bin` in subsequent invocations of `make` in order to build devices with the locally built compiler.

 ### T126_JOBS
 When set, the given number of tests are run in parallel.